 After graduating from the University of Bath in 2009 I moved to Taunton to train as a Chartered Accountant with Albert Goodman LLP.
 I qualified as a Chartered Accountant in 2012 based in the audit department.
 As well as working with companies and charities, I have acted for a number of academies across Somerset and Dorset over the last 5 years.

 In March 2015 I was appointed to the Board of Trustees and recently appointed as the Chair of the Business and Audit Committe and I'm excited to put my professional skills to good use.
-With the resources and people we have available, the academy has an exciting future ahead of it.
+With the resources and people we have available, the Trust has an exciting future ahead of it.
 I very much look forward to the years ahead and what we will accomplish!